Learn About USB and USB Devices

 Back to Top

-HANDLE YOUR "PLUG AND PLAY " USB WITH CARE
+Handle Your "PLUG AND PLAY " USB with Care

 "Plug and play" does not mean you can plug your USB devices out of the PC whenever you want since this may lead to severe damage.
 Below are some points you need to take note of when using the USB devices: